Finite element approximation for the fractional eigenvalue problem: Numerical results

 On the other hand, in \cite{DuoZhang} it is performed a numerical study of the fractional Schr\"odinger equation in an infinite potential well in one spacial dimension.
 The authors find numerically the ground and first excited states and their corresponding eigenvalues for the stationary linear problem, which corresponds to the first two eigenpairs of our equation \eqref{eq:int.autovalores}.

-In Table \ref{tab:ordenes1d}, our results for the first $2$ eigenpairs are displayed.
-The extrapolated numerical values are compared with the estimates from \cite{DuoZhang, Kwasnicki}; the orders of convergence are in good agreement with those predicted correspondingly by \eqref{ordenaut} and \eqref{eq:convL2}.
+In Table \ref{tab:ordenes1d}, our results for the first $2$ eigenpairs are displayed, {computed over a sequence of uniform meshes with $800$, $1600$, $3200$ and $6400$ elements}.
+The extrapolated numerical values are compared with the estimates from \cite{DuoZhang,Kwasnicki}; the orders of convergence are in good agreement with those predicted correspondingly by Theorems \ref{teo:ordenenergia} and \ref{teo:ordenL2}. {Moreover, we illustrate the sharpness of Proposition \ref{prop:regintro} by displaying in Figure \ref{fig:intervalo} the first two $L^2$-normalized eigenfunctions for $s=0.1$ and $s=0.9$.
+As predicted by Remark \ref{remark:bdry}, these functions are smooth within the interval, but behave as $d(x, \pp\W)^s$ near the boundary of the domain.}